|Home > Step-Up Mentorship Program > Step-Up Summer Summit|

 Participants are identified by their school district as potentially

 benefiting from additional academic and social support and guidance.
+Students feel that they are better prepared for high school for

-having participated in the 2011 Summer Summit.
-Participants at the
+having participated in the Summer Summit.